 - Traditional eCommerce platform with its own backend and no prebuilt ERP integration.
 Should offer a template-based UX.

-- ERP-first eCommerce (like Corevist Commerce) that offers a template-based UX and includes deep ERP integration.
+- ERP-first eCommerce (like the Corevist Platform) that offers a template-based UX and includes deep ERP integration.

 Comparing traditional eCommerce platforms with headless is beyond the scope of this article.
 (This post from CoreDNA explains how traditional platforms stack up against headless.)

 However, it’s worth calling out the power of ERP-integrated, template-based B2B commerce solutions.
 They’re ideal for manufacturers who fit this profile.

 - Your entire business depends on SAP ERP data and logic.

 - Your dealers and distributors have unique contract pricing, inventory calculations and other business rules, and your B2B commerce experience needs to get them right for every customer.